tytydraco/yessleep/out/I_dont_sell_death_tapes_anymore.md

 "Uhh... can I get a martini?"

-The bartender gave me a look like I had asked him to meet me at the hole separating the men's stalls in the bathroom.
+The bartender gave me a look like I had asked him to meet me on the other side of the hole in the bathroom stall.

 "We have beer, and beer."
 He said plainly.